Maria-cpp/abstract-docker-app/docs/api/ERRORS.md

-TITLE_LEN | Title Length should be minimum 5 and max 50 |Focus on input field TITLE_REQ | Title is required | Focus on input field TITLE_INVALID | Title contains an illegal character | Focus in input field AUTHOR_NAME_INVALID | Author name contains an illegal character | Focus in input field AUTHOR_LEN | Author Length should be minimum 3 and max 20 |Focus on input field
+TITLE_LEN | Title Length should be minimum 5 and max 50 |Focus on input field TITLE_REQ | Title is required | Focus on input field TITLE_INVALID | Title contains an illegal character | Focus in input field AUTHOR_NAME_INVALID | Author name contains an illegal character | Focus on input field AUTHOR_LEN | Author Length should be minimum 5 and max 20 | Focus on input field